GSA-TTS/tts.gsa.gov/pages/jointts/positions/position-template.md

 location: Anywhere in the U.S. (remote)

-# Put the GS grade this position is being advertised at.
-For SES positions, set
+# Put the GS grade and pay range this position is being advertised at.
+For SES positions, set the value of gs to SES.
-# the level to 20
 gs:
 min_payrange: $
 max_payrange: $